802.11 Dynamic Rate Control Simulation

 The following processing steps occur for each packet:

-- AWGN is added to the transmitted waveform to create the desired average SNR per subcarrier.
+AWGN is added to the transmitted waveform to create the desired average SNR per active subcarrier after OFDM demodulation.

 For simplicity, this example assumes: